Personal Finance

 Private Mortgage Insurance (PMI)

-Private mortgage insurance (PMI) is a type of insurance that protects the lender if the borrower stops making mortgage payments.
-It’s generally required when a borrower uses a conventional loan to purchase a home and makes a down payment of less than 20 percent.
+Private mortgage insurance protects the lender if you stop making mortgage payments.
+It’s generally required if you get a conventional loan with a down payment of less than 20%.

 Escrow Account